khongcodes/dcrawl/README.md

 # dcrawl

 ## current version
-USING bevy 0.15
+USING bevy 0.16

 ## what is this
 Experimenting with Bevy to create a dungeon crawler game.

 ## TODO:

+- [x] Basic UI specs defined for each GameState
-finish implementing GameState inline with flow diagram remove ingame_menu as a state
+- [x] Update GameState flow diagram

-- [x] BASIC state-UI specs defined
+- [x] define ingame substates
+- [ ] create state OnEnter OnExit triggers for ingame substates
-- [ ] remove ingame_menu from model and reexport diagram
+- [ ] Begin setting up modeling for InGameSubstate::Explore
-    - (BUT InGameState should have a MainMenuButton)

-InGame menu should be a substate of InGame - entering the InGame menu should not trigger CLEANUP of all rendered InGame entities!

-Maybe something like a camera switch?